googlearchive/firebase-dart/README.md

 }
 ```

-> Warning: At the moment anybody can read and write to your storage.
+> Warning: At the moment, anybody can read and write to your storage.
 You *usually* don't want to have this in your production apps.
 You can find more information on how to setup correct storage rules in the official [Firebase documentation](https://firebase.google.com/docs/storage/security/).

 ## Bugs